How To Gain Control Of Your IBS: 9 Evidence-Based Steps Most People Skip

 But you also need to know what your "normal" is, so you can see your doctor if anything changes.

-If your IBS is out of control and all over the shop then it's going to be more difficult to spot what's normal and what's not.
-Although, for example, blood in your poo is not normal.
+If your IBS is out of control and all over the shop, then it's going to be more difficult to spot what's normal and what's not.
+Although, for example, blood in your poo is not normal - if you notice this, then you should see your doctor without delay.

 IBS doesn’t mean you stop paying attention to your body.